fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 In traditional web applications the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.
 A server can be created using Java Spring (like in the University of Helsinki course [Web-palvelinohjelmointi](https://courses.helsinki.fi/fi/tkt21007/119558639)), Python Flask (like in the course [tietokantasovellus](https://materiaalit.github.io/tsoha-18/)) or with [Ruby on Rails](http://rubyonrails.org/) to name just a few examples.

-The example uses [Express](https://expressjs.com/) from Node.js.
+The example uses [Express](https://expressjs.com/) library with the Node.js.
 This course will use Node.js and Express to create web servers.

 ### Running application logic in the browser